Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   possibly on different locations by embedding them in
   sparse metadata tracks.
-In this approach metadata are not interleaved with the media as for example the case in emsg boxes in [!MPEGCMAF]
+In this approach metadata are not interleaved with the media as for example the case in emsg boxes in [!MPEGCMAF].
+However, by embedding the emsg structure the benefits of its usages in DASH and CMAF are kept.

   Example metadata messages include inband event message box as used in [[!MPEGDASH]], [[!DVB-DASH]], or alternatively